JudithMartinezG/L2_Scientic_Programming/README.md

 ### Joaquín Américo Astete Frugoni
 I accepted the invitation to participate in the *L2_Scientic_Programming repository*.
 I created the *joaquinastete* branch.
 In my branch I created a file with my history.
 I did a merge from the main branch to the *joaquinastete* branch with the updates of the group history.
 In the *joaquinastete* branch, I made the changes in the group history with the parts of my history.
 Once the file *collaborative story* was modified, I did a merge from the branch to the main branch.

+### Anxo Lois Pereira Cánovas
+I accepted the invitation to participate in the *L2_Scientic_Programming repository*.
+I created the *Anxo_branch* branch to edit my files.
+In my branch I created a file with my history.
+I did a merge from the main branch to my branch with with the empty group history file.
+In the *Anxo_branch* branch, I writed updated the group history file with my history and I prepared the file so that the rest of the team could add their part more easily.
+Once the file *collaborative story* was modified, I comitted and pushed the canges in both files (the group history and the file with my own history) and I did a merge from the branch to the main branch.